jhumigas/GrapherView/README.md

 * fx-app, that can draw up to one curve
 * fxbeta-app, that can draw n curves
-* timeline-app, to show message stores in a JSON format.
+* timeline-app, to show message stored in a JSON format.